 Before attempting the next steps, make sure you have the instrument manual, and that your instrument works properly when not controlled programmatically.
-Additionally, it's a good idea to double check your connection from the computer to the instrument.
+Additionally, it's a good idea to check the physical connection from the computer to the instrument.

 1. Check the instrument driver's readme or download page for required software and any other special instructions.